 - Drawing pictures of animals that hibernate.

 - Make a paper set of bears, food, a cave, and snowflakes.
-Your child can cut all these out, and then use the pieces to tell a story about a bear eating, and then settling down for the winter.
+Your child can cut all these out and then use the pieces to tell a story about a bear eating a big meal before settling down for the winter.

 - Write a poem about an animal preparing to hibernate.

-Once you get your kids engaged in a winter activity, you’ll have a bit of time to cross some tasks off your to-do list.
-Here are some that I enjoy working on.
+Once you get your kids engaged in a winter activity, you’ll have time to cross some tasks off your to-do list.

 - Outlining a blog post

 - Scheduling social media updates for the week

 - Responding to comments